Acne Skin Care and Treatment: The Natural Way

 2. Water and Hygiene

 Water has been described as the most powerful natural acne treatment by far.
-Make it your habit to drink a lot of water because as a natural alkaline with a pH of 7.3, it ensures that harmful toxins, oils and waste are flushed out of the skin as well as all vital organs.
+Make it your habit to drink a lot of water because as a natural alkaline with a pH of 7.3, it ensures that harmful toxins, oils, and waste are flushed out of the skin as well as all vital organs.
 Drinking 8 glasses of purified water a day will enable the skin to do proper toxin elimination and it will also enhance the healing process.
 Water consumption also moistens the skin and unclogs the pores.
 Moreover, hydrating the body reduces stress and enables one to sleep sufficiently at night.
-To ensure the water you are drinking is properly distilled, check out this recommended product - Alexapure Pro Stainless Steel Water Filtration System.

 Be quick to change from clothing that is wet or contains perspiration and switch to clean and dry clothes.
 Further, anything you regularly wear on your head, like a hat, helmet, headband, or other headgear needs to be kept clean.
 Otherwise, these can affect the condition of the skin, especially around the forehead, causing infection and irritation to spread.